ae9is/ezsam/docs/src/usage.md

     The gui can only process a single image or video file at a time, and the output is written to `<current_directory>/<input_filename>.out.<output_extension>`

 ## Options
+The command-line app `ezsam` contains more options than the gui:

 ```bash
 ezsam --help